 Grocery shopping and delivery is available through a variety of online supermarkets.

 Please wear a face mask if you need to break your self-isolation - e.g. if you need to go for a COVID-19 test.

 For information on classes, exams etc please go to the FAQ for current students

 Physical presence at AU is required.
-We expect that classes in Autumn will be conducted as a combination of online teaching and physical attendance.
+We expect that classes in the Spring will be conducted with physical attendance only.